-Research from the College of Education continues to contribute to the world’s understanding of the unique challenges facing education in an urban environment while also setting the example for how to use research to affect policy and change.
+Research from the College of Education contributes to the world’s understanding of the unique challenges facing education in an urban environment while also setting the example for how to use research to affect policy and change.
 Faculty members study the most critical problems in education and focus their attention on building meaningful community partnerships to apply their research to find sustainable, long-term solutions.

 From locally-based projects to leading research centers with millions of dollars in external funding, the College of Education supports a dedicated community of scholars that values interdisciplinary collaboration to take research beyond the walls of the university and implement change where it matters most: the community.
 Temple’s commitment to applied research has earned the College of Education a reputation as a leader in urban community initiatives and a pioneer in advancing teaching and learning.

 Faculty Research Profiles

 There are more than 70 full-time faculty members in the College of Education, each with diverse research interests and expertise.
 Use the directory to learn more about our faculty researchers.